 Q. How is meal preparation and grocery shopping handled?

-We will send you a preliminary grocery/menu planner with your final documents.
-A few weeks prior to arrival, we ask that you use this list as a guide and choose what you would like the staff to pre stock for your first night dinner, first breakfast, and any snacks, beverages or bar items.
-We like to receive this about three weeks prior to your arrival If any member of your group has food allergies or special dietary needs, we ask that you let us know this as well so the staff can be forewarned.
-You will be presented with a bill from the grocery store for the items that have been pre-purchased.
-After that, you simply communicate with the staff as to what you?d like for the balance of your stay for your meals, beverages, etc.
+We will send you a preliminary grocery/menu planner about 60 days prior to your arrival.
+We ask that you use this list as a guide and choose what you would like the staff to pre stock for your first night dinner, first breakfast, and any snacks, beverages or bar items.
+We like to receive this about three weeks prior to your arrival If any member of your group has food allergies or special dietary needs, we ask that you let us know this as well so the staff can be informed.
+You will be presented with a bill from the grocery store for the items you have selected.
+After that, you simply communicate with the staff for the balance of your stay for your meals, beverages, etc.

 Generally the cooks excel at Caribbean-style meals, but are also very adept at American and continental cuisine.
 Please remember that villas are not run like restaurants in which each person orders a different meal.
 Plan for family style meals with one or two main entrees.
 The cook will always do his or her best to accommodate for individual tastes.
 For example, you may opt to order Jerk Chicken for dinner, but ask for some to be mild and some to be spicy.
 Shopping for groceries can be accomplished in several ways.
 You may do your own shopping, you may ask the staff to shop for you, and some grocery stores may deliver.
-Many guests opt to ask the cook to join them on a shopping excursion ? this is an excellent way to get a good sense of the products available in Jamaica as well as where to go to get the best fresh produce, fresh fish, fruit, etc. The cooks taxi fare for the grocery shopping is typically $80. per trip.
+Many guests opt to ask the cook to join them on a shopping excursion, this is an excellent way to get a good sense of the products available in Jamaica as well as where to go to get the best fresh produce, fresh fish, fruit, etc. The cooks taxi fare for the grocery shopping is typically $80. per trip.
 If there are grocery delivery fees are usually added at the bottom of the bill.

 Q. What additional costs should we plan for?